sdsc-innovation/cookiecutter-python/README.md

  * `requirements.txt` should contain the *exact* (a.k.a. pinned) versions of the required dependencies during development.
 Note that [`pipreqs`](https://github.com/bndr/pipreqs) can be used to infer automatically which packages are used in your code (whereas `pip freeze` would list all installed packages).
 Also note that `-e .` is used to install your newly created module in [editable mode](https://setuptools.pypa.io/en/latest/userguide/development_mode.html).
  * `environment.yml`, by default, delegates to `requirements.txt`.
  * In `pyproject.toml`, under section `tool.poetry.dependencies`, are listed the *install* dependencies of your module.
 It should represent the minimal versions of the required dependencies during regular usage.
 Therefore, this typically excludes any development tool, such as `ruff` or `pytest`.

+If unit tests are enabled during template instantiation, CI/CD configuration files are provided both for GitHub and GitLab.
+Keep only the one that applies to your scenario.

 Please refer to the generated `README.md` for more details, in particular to install dependencies and register pre-commit hooks.